 The Sacrament of Baptism celebrates the very essence of our Christian Faith: the death and resurrection of Jesus Christ.
 It initiates one into the body of Christ, the parish faith community.
-Since the parents’ decision to bring their child into the church entails the important responsibility of raising their child in the faith, St. Mary Mother of God has the following guidelines in place to ensure that parents have an understanding of the commitment they are undertaking.
+Since the parents’ decision to bring their child into the church entails the important responsibility of raising their child in the faith, St. Anthony the Hermit has the following guidelines in place to ensure that parents have an understanding of the commitment they are undertaking.

 Step 1: Parish Registration

-All families must be registered members of St. Mary Mother of God Parish to have their child baptized.
+All families must be registered members of St. Anthony the Hermit Parish to have their child baptized.
 Family registration ensures that a sacramental record of the baptism is kept at the parish; this is required by Church law.
 Registration is free and does not require a financial commitment.

 Step 2: Scheduling the Baptism and Paperwork